Wedding shoes: Accessories from heel to toe

-Brooke Askins, 28, a flight attendant from Little Elm, Texas, managed to turn a pair of shoes, gifted from her husband, Shane Askins, 36, before she was even engaged, into her wedding shoes.
+Brooke Askins, 28, a flight attendant from Little Elm, Texas, managed to turn a pair of shoes, gift from her husband, Shane Askins, 36, before she was even engaged, into her wedding shoes.

-The wine-colored, 3-inch heels from Apt 9 Shoes had sat in her closet, untouched.
-Then she realized they would perfectly coordinate with her bridesmaids’ dresses for the couple’s 200-person wedding at the Brooks at Weatherford, in Weatherford, Texas, on Jan 21.
+The wine-coloured, 3-inch heels from Apt.
+9 Shoes had sat in her closet, untouched.
+Then she realized they would perfectly coordinate with her bridesmaids’ dresses for the couple’s 200-person wedding at the Brooks at Weatherford, in Weatherford, Texas, on Jan.
+21.

+“I wanted to wear them as my wedding shoes,” she said, “but I was looking for something to make them more formal and bridal.”

-Crisa Barriball, owner of Absolutely Audrey in Plainfield, Illinois, said her 15-year-old business sells 1,500 pairs of shoe clips each month, and 90 per cent of orders are for brides.
+Crisa Barriball, an owner of Absolutely Audrey in Plainfield, Illinois, said her 15-year-old business sells 1,500 pairs of shoe clips each month, and 90% of orders are for brides.
 Varying from glittery bows to classic pearls, sets can be fastened to shoes’ vamps, collars (sides) or counters (backs), and retail for $8 to $20.

 “In the first few years, a lot of the brides were coming to me for the cost element,” Barriball said.
 “Adding up their expenses with the flowers, and the venue, and the dress, the shoes tend to be more last minute.
 So it was more, ‘Oh my goodness, I don’t think I can get these pretty shoes to match my gown.
 Is there any way I can save some money?’”